Thiratoscirtus monstrum: Description

 Thiratoscirtus monstrum is a medium-sized spider with unique physical features.
 The spider's body is divided into two main parts: the cephalothorax, which is ovoid, and the abdomen, which is a long and thin oval.
 Females of this species have a cephalothorax measuring between 3.4 and 3.4 mm in length and typically 2.6 mm in width.
 The carapace, the hard upper part of the cephalothorax, is oval and of medium height with a sharp slope to the rear.
 It is generally brown and covered in brown hairs.
 The spider's eyes differ in size, with some of them in the front row being larger than those in the back row.
-The eyes are surrounded in black or dark brown rings and have close-by long bristles, and occasionally white hairs.
+The eyes are surrounded in black or dark brown rings and have close by long bristles, and occasionally white hairs.
 The underside of the cephalothorax, or sternum, is yellow.

 The spider's face, known as the clypeus, is light.
 It has mouthparts that include large yellow to brownish-orange chelicerae, which have a single tooth, and a yellow labium.
 Its abdomen is an ovoid that measures between 2.6 and 3.5 mm in length and 2.1 and 2.8 mm in width.
 The upperside is greyish with a light streak down the middle and a covering of brown hairs.
 There are long brown bristles on the front part.
 The underside is a contrasting yellow with a few grey spots.
 The spider's spinnerets are yellow and its legs are light yellow, with brown spines on the first pair.
 The pedipalps, sensory organs near the mouth, have a pronounced spine.

 The spider has particularly unusual copulatory organs.
 The female's epigyne is larger than most other species in the genus and triangular with a triangular depression in the middle.
-The internal organs are particularl characteristic.
+The internal organs are particularly characteristic.
 The spider has a single copulatory opening and single gonopore, leading down an initially-wide insemination duct to small tube-like spermathecae, or receptacles, that are formed of loops.
 The accessory glands are small.
 The male has not been described.